danPoku/synthetic_data_gen/README.md

 # Synthetic Data Toolkit for Epidemiology Analytics

-A flexible and customizable toolkit designed for producing realistic synthetic epidemiological time-series data.
+A flexible toolkit designed for producing realistic synthetic epidemiological time-series data.
 Initially showcased for respiratory illnesses in Accra from 2015 to 2024, this framework is adaptable for any disease or location.

 ---